The Guide Dogs for the Blind Association: Guide Dogs

-The organization's guide dog service pairs blind or partially-sighted individuals with specially trained dogs, predominantly bred in-house rather than sourced externally.
-To ensure genetic diversity, there are instances of exchanging sperm samples with other guide dog organizations globally.
-The charity primarily breeds Labrador Retrievers, Golden Retrievers, German Shepherds, Curly-coated Retrievers, and standard Poodles.
+The organisation's guide dog service pairs blind or partially-sighted individuals with specially trained dogs, predominantly bred in-house rather than sourced externally.
+To ensure genetic diversity, there are instances of exchanging sperm samples with other guide dog organisations globally.
+The charity primarily breeds Labradors, golden retrievers, German shepherds, curly-coated retrievers, and standard poodles.

 Guide dog puppies are typically born and raised by volunteer breeding dog holders in a domestic setting.
 At six weeks old, the puppies undergo health checks and vaccinations at Guide Dogs' National Centre in Leamington Spa, Warwickshire.
 Subsequently, they are placed with volunteer puppy raisers who introduce them to essential obedience skills and help them get used to everyday environments such as shops, offices, cafes, restaurants, and public transport.

 Formal training for the dogs commences after 12 to 14 months and spans approximately 26 weeks, including a three-to-five-week period of intensive training where the dog trains directly with its future owner.

 Guide dogs retire on or before their eleventh birthday - depending on the dog and owner.
 Many retire due to the health of the dog or a change in circumstances of the guide dog owner.
 Many dogs stay with their guide dog owners, but some are adopted by members of the public.
-Martin Clunes recently adopted such a dog and made a TV programme about it.
+Martin Clunes adopted such a dog and made a TV programme about it.

 In 2020, there were 4,800 working guide dog partnerships in the UK.
 By 2022, this had gone down to 3,695.
-Even with recent financial pressures, such as rising staff costs and decreased income, the charity continues to operate a large guide dog training program.
+Even with recent financial pressures, such as rising staff costs and decreased income, the charity continues to operate a large guide dog training programme.